ABOUT BRCLT

 Mission Statement

-BRCLT aims to develop and steward a stable supply of permanently affordable, sustainably built housing which preserves the dynamic small town character and diversity of our central gorge communities.
+BRCLT aims to develop and steward a stable supply of permanently affordable, sustainably built housing which enhances the dynamic character of our central Gorge communities.

 More about the need for local housing and our housing crisis…